How Many Days a Week Should You Work Out?

 How Many Days A Week Should You Work Out?

 Now, if you currently don’t work out at all, even exercising one day a week can be beneficial.
 If anything, it can help you build the habits to maintain a healthier lifestyle.
-However, I can’t, by any means, say that working out once a week is going to help you reach a specific goal.
+However, I can’t say that working out once a week is going to help you reach a specific goal.

-Now, when I’m talking about workouts, it can’t just be anything.
+When I’m talking about workouts, it can’t just be anything.
 It should be resistance training, cross-training, running, biking, or anything that could be considered a legitimate workout.
+You may also have questions about cardio vs. strength training.
+Is one better?

 First, take a minute to consider what you’re trying to accomplish.
 Are you trying to build muscle?
 Are you trying to burn fat?
 Or, are you trying to accomplish a combination of both?